Tom Harris is injured in a high school football game and ends up in the hospital.

 “Wow, that’s a great configuration.
 You should be able to do anything you need to do for school and for fun.”

 Tanner sat down and smiled.
-“It looks like you’ll get two things you wanted this evening.”
+“It looks like this evening you’ll get two things you wanted”

 “Yes.
 But one, moving back with the Jacksons, is so much bigger and better than my laptop.
-On the other hand, my laptop will give me something to do while I’m here.
-And also when I get home, my real home.”
+On the other hand, my laptop will give me something to do the rest of the time I’m here.
+And also when I get home, too.”

 “Like your homework!”
 Tanner interjected.
 “And until you get it, there’s homework you should be able to do using your phone.
-Basically, it’s a computer, just a lot smaller computer than your laptop.”
+Basically, it’s a computer, just a lot smaller — especially the screen — than your laptop.”

 Tom stuck his tongue out at Tanner, then laughed.
 “I guess I’ll be stuck here for several days.
 So yes, homework.
 If it’s okay, I’ll wait until I get my laptop, though.”